Are you not receiving your full compensation for hours worked in your paycheck? Are you tracking your hours?...

 Contact an Overtime Scam Lawyer

 While the federal minimum wage for overtime hours is 1.5 times an employee’s hourly wage, many states have additional overtime laws and these laws are often very complex.
 With offices in Arizona, Utah, and California and helping workers nationwide, the overtime lawyers at Phillips Dayes Law Firm are uniquely positioned to assist employees with overtime lawsuit claims.
-If you believe you have been the victim of an overtime scam, we encourage you to contact us for a free evaluation of your claim.
+If you believe you have been the victim of an overtime scam, we encourage you to contact us for a case evaluation of your claim.